strongloop/strongloop.com2/_posts/2019-03-06-february-milestone.md

 ## Community Contributions

 As the number of contributions from our community is rising, we are spending an increasing part of our time on reviewing these pull requests and helping our volunteers to get their changes landed.
 In fact, every fifth pull request opened this month were contributed by you!
+Check out the [community-contribution label](https://github.com/strongloop/loopback-next/pulls?q=is%3Apr+is%3Aopen+label%3Acommunity-contribution) to see pull requests by the community.

 We would like to take a moment to thank everyone who has submitted a pull request; the team really appreciates your contributions.

 There are also other ways for getting involved beyond code contributions.
-Triaging issues, reviewing pull requests, and helping each other by answering questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/loopback) are examples of activities that would help us to accelerate the success of LoopBack as an open-source project.
+Triaging issues and reviewing pull requests are examples of activities that would help us to accelerate the success of LoopBack as an open-source project.
 You can learn more about different contribution opportunities in [Contributing to LoopBack](https://loopback.io/doc/en/contrib/index.html).

 ## Call to Action